CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 7.2 Complete the Transport Node as follows

-_NOTE: This conifguration step is a common source of confusion when first learning to configure NSX-T. You are configuring the edge VM with an interface connecting to the physical network via a vSphere vswitch and an interface connected to the overlay host switch with a tunnel enpoint that is connected to a vSphere vswitch.
+_NOTE: This configuration step is a common source of confusion when first learning to configure NSX-T. You are configuring the edge VM with an interface connecting to the physical network via a vSphere vswitch and an interface connected to the overlay host switch with a tunnel enpoint that is connected to a vSphere vswitch.
 The TEP terminates inside the edge VM.
 This configuration enables routing to/from overlay/physical._

 - Click on **Create New Transport Zone**